germanreyga/hello-cypress/README.md

 # hello-cypress
-Small proof of concept of browser automated tests using the Cypress framework
+Small proof of concept of end-to-end tests using the Cypress framework

 ## Install dependencies
 Execute `npm install` on root directory